gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 1. **Segment Control**:
       - The Raspberry Pi Pico 2040 controls sends motor direction, extending or retracting the segment, and speed from the GPIO pins that are connected to the motor controllers.
-      - This allows the microcontroller to control the length of time the motor is running (typically in 10th of a second), the CW (extend) or CCW (retract) direction of the motor, and the speed of the motor which is a % value typically between 50% to 100% of 5v.
+      - This allows the microcontroller to control the length of time the motor is running (between 1/5th and 1/4th of a second), the CW (extend) or CCW (retract) direction of the motor, and the speed of the motor which is a % value typically between 50% to 100% of 5v.
 1. **LED Control**:
-      - The Raspberry Pi Pico 2040 controls the LEDs by PWM from the GPIO pins that are connected to the cathodes.
+      - The Raspberry Pi Pico 2040 controls the LEDs by PWM from the GPIO pins that are connected to the anode of each LED.
       - This allows the microcontroller to turn on/off specific LEDs, control the brightness, and illuminates the desired segments.
 1. **Communication**:
       - The UART connector allows the digit PCB to receive commands from the controller and digit 1 PCB.